nellyfabela/BBC02-My-Portafolio/README.md

 ## Usage

-The website must look like this in order to accomplish the Acceptance Criteria and make it as the Mock'Up>
+The website must look like this in order to accomplish the Acceptance Criteria and make it as the Mock-Up:

 ![02-advanced-css-homework-demo](https://user-images.githubusercontent.com/126216168/225479080-82955596-89fd-4c2d-8919-c039a32e1629.gif)